|

 User but it is typically IUSR_machinename.

-- Pooled or High - Isolated Application Protection) it will run
+(Medium - Pooled or High - Isolated Application Protection) it will

-as IWAM_machinename and again impersonate the IUSR_machinename user.
+run as IWAM_machinename and again impersonate the IUSR_machinename

-to do impersonation.
-On Windows 2000 neither the IUSR_machinename
+privileges to do impersonation.
+On Windows 2000 neither the

 Under Windows NT 4.0